Juviro/mythic-commander/Roadmap.md

 ## CURRENT:

+- use first card / 4-split card as wants list/deck image if they have none

 ## NEXT:

-- Unique cards table should only have version1 cards
+- Unique cards table should only have version 1 cards
-- Deck: Display Categories on top/bottom
-- allow editing the name of wants in deck sidebar
-- allow multi drag & drop when multiple cards selected
-- codesplitting: get rid of index.js files in elements/shared

 ## IMPROVEMENTS: